convox/praxis/README.md

 ## ABOUT

-Praxis allows you to specify the entire infrastructure for your application.
+Praxis allows you to specify the entire infrastructure for your application in a single configuration file, `convox.yml`.

 ```yaml
 caches: